Mottie/Jatt/README.markdown

 **Features**

-* Dynamic tooltip modifications can be done using metadata (see the demo-metadata.htm file).
+* Dynamic tooltip modifications can be done using metadata (see this demo: https://dl.dropbox.com/u/1510510/jquery-jatt/demo-metadata.htm).
 * Choose the tooltip direction (8 directions: n, ne, e, se, s, sw, w & nw).
 * Tooltip content obtained from selected object attribute, a different object on the same page, or via ajax.
 * Ajax calls can include jquery selectors to target specific page content.
 * Screenshots of webpages can be obtained through Websnapr.com or from your own image.

 **Usage & Options (defaults)**